mmaul/pkgtool/README.md

 So one can write programs with out build and test frameworks just fine.
 But if you want to share your software with others it really helps to have a build and test framework.
 If there is something wrong you can fix it, if you need to move an executable to some location or other you can do it.
-Once your code has gone out into the world you can't.
-That is why a test framework can shake out problems that might surface after release.
-A build frame work while it does make it easier to automate your builds, makes it easier for other people to build your code, or easier for you to assemble binary or source distributions.
+Once your code has gone out into the world you can't fix it quite so easily.
+That is why a using a test framework can shake out problems that might surface after release.
+A build frame work makes it easier to automate your builds and makes it easier for other people to build your code.
+It also makes it easier easier for you package binary and source distributions.

 SetupTool it PkgTool's solution to this.
 SetupTool is presented to the user as a Felix source file called ''setup.flx'' located in the top level of the package directory.
 This is used to instantiate the build system and